Bronze Award criteria

 - A copy of your Environmental Review must be displayed on your Eco-Board and communicated with the whole school along with detailed plans for activities for improvement.

-- It is compulsory for the Green Flag award that your Environmental Review be updated every two years to coincide with your renewal application, however can be carried out every year as best practice.
+- It is compulsory for the Green Flag award that your Environmental Review be updated every two years to coincide with your renewal application, however it can be carried out every year as best practice.

-STEP 3: Your Action Plan
+Step 3: Action Plan

 - Your Eco-Committee produces an Action Plan influenced by their Environmental Review.